HomeMeetingsSociety OriginsHonor RollSPPD HistoryOral HistoryDonateContact Us

 Officer Lyle D. Rust

 On July 16, 2001, Officer Rust was dispatched to arrest a mentally ill woman.
 While attempting to apprehend the suspect, she advanced to the officer with a homemade razor knife.
 Instead of using deadly force in a justified situation, Officer Rust used his Freeze +P. She slashed her arms and continued to threaten him.
-Officer Rust was able to subdue and arrest the suspect in spite of the large amount of blood and both himself and her.
+Officer Rust was able to subdue and arrest the suspect in spite of the large amount of blood on both himself and her.

 January 9, 2003